This post may contain affiliate links. Please read my disclosure policy.

 - Slice bananas to desired thickness and arrange over caramel.

-- Beat whipped cream until soft peaks form.
-Add confectioners sugar and beat until desired thickness.
+Beat whipped cream until soft peaks form.
+Add powdered sugar and beat until medium stiff peaks form.
 Top the bananas with the whipped cream.

 - Garnish with grated chocolate or chocolate curls if desired.